stebunovd/blog/README.md

 Twitter: [@dstebunov](https://twitter.com/dstebunov)

-# Free consultation
+# Book a consultation

-This is an experiment that I'm running - free 45-min professional consultations on a bunch of IT topics.
-I'm not sure how long it will last, but if you can see this message, it's still available.
-These are topics that I'm ready to discuss:
+You can book a 45-min professional consultation with me on the following
+topics:
 - Software development life cycle;
+- Engineering management;
+- Remote work, HR in IT;
 - Software architecture;
 - DevOps;
-- IT project management;
-- Remote work and distributed teams;
-- HR in IT;
 - ... and whatever else related to the above.

 Check out the free dates and book here -